Resource Scheduling 101: What Is Resource Scheduling?

-However, a service organization’s talent and potential is ultimately wasted if not properly harnessed, and a service-driven resource scheduling system is essential to allocating a services team’s talent efficiently.
+However, a service organization’s talent and potential is ultimately wasted if not properly harnessed, and a service-driven resource scheduling system is essential to allocating resources and a services team’s talent efficiently.
 Unfortunately, resource management is an element of professional services that many firms struggle to master, which often leads to revenue leakage.
 Our own Steve Chong explains that mastering resource management is difficult because “It can’t be solved with systems alone.
 It also can’t be solved — at least not efficiently — with people in isolation.
 It requires a combination of the right professional services resource management system that’s able to support the right team, all wrapped together with the right process.”

 TSIA, the premier professional organization for the technology services industry, noted in 2018 that “only 59% of services organizations actually have a dedicated resource management function,” and “at the root, often processes and infrastructure are out of date and the identification, assignment, and scheduling of resources are handled using primitive and limiting methods, via email and spreadsheets.”

 The consensus among technology leaders is that surface-level point solutions are insufficient to meet professional services organizations’ needs, particularly since firms need to adapt to sudden spikes in project volume, shifting project priorities, and extensive communications with multiple internal and external parties.
 A simple conversational and/or project tracking platform will not adequately assist teams with navigating the nuances of complex, time-sensitive deliverables.